Talk Is Traffic: How Voice Search Is Changing Cape Cod Tourism

 The Rise of Voice Search on Cape Cod

-Think about it: when visitors are driving along Route 28 or strolling through downtown Hyannis, they’re not pulling over to type.
-They’re asking their devices for the “closest lobster roll near me” or “family-friendly events this weekend.”
+Picture someone driving along Route 28 or wandering through downtown Hyannis.
+They’re not stopping to type.
+They’re asking for the “closest lobster roll near me,” “a reliable plumber nearby,” or “family-friendly things to do this weekend.”

 According to recent search data, nearly 58% of people have used voice search to find information about a local business, and most include “near me” phrases.
 For Cape Cod’s tourism and hospitality businesses, inns, restaurants, galleries, and boutiques, this is where local visibility begins.